TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Results and Discussion

 \subsection{TSR Performance Comparison and Success Rates}

-We present success rate across training steps for all agent tasks in \refig{fig:success_rate_plots} and summarize overall task performance (final success rate) in \cref{tab:main_results_sokoban_frozenlake} for Sokoban and FrozenLake, and in \cref{tab:main_results_webshop} for WebShop.
+We present success rate across training steps for all agent tasks in \refig{fig:success_rate_plots} and summarize overall task performance (final success rate) in Table~\ref{tab:main_results_sokoban_frozenlake} for Sokoban and FrozenLake, and in Table~\ref{tab:main_results_webshop} for WebShop.

-Across all tasks and models, TSR methods consistently outperform the instance-filtering baseline, which only promotes task-level diversity but does not optimize rollouts at the per-turn level.
-For example, with the 3B model, TSR (Beam Search) achieves a success rate of 52.3\% on Sokoban and 60.7\% on FrozenLake, improvements of 8.4\% and 12.0\% over instance filtering.
-Similarly, TSR (Lookahead) and TSR (Best-of-$N$) achieve improvements ranging from 4--12\%, depending on task and model size.
-The largest gains are observed on WebShop, where best-of-$N$, lookahead, and beam search achieve performance improvements of 7.0\%, 12.3\%, and 15.0\%, respectively, demonstrating that TSR yields particularly strong benefits in long-horizon settings.
+Across all tasks and models, TSR methods consistently outperform the instance filtering baseline, which only promotes task-level diversity but does not optimize rollouts at the per-turn level.
+For the 3B model, TSR (Beam Search) achieves a success rate of 52.3\% on Sokoban and 60.7\% on FrozenLake, improvements of 8.4\% and 12\% over instance filtering.
+Similarly, TSR (Lookahead) and TSR (Best-of-$N$) achieve improvements ranging between 4--12\%.
+The largest gains are on WebShop, where best-of-$N$, lookahead, and beam search achieve performance improvements of 7\%, 12\%, and 15\%, respectively, demonstrating that TSR yields strong benefits in complex long-horizon settings.